sbeczkiewicz/sbeczkiewicz.com/README.md

 # sbeczkiewicz.com

-A website containing some photos i've taken and some projects i've worked on.
+A personal website containing some photos I've taken and some projects I've worked on.
-Also a fun little playground to learn how to use astro
+Also a fun little playground to learn how to use [Astro](https://astro.build).

 ## Powered By